 If you would like to know more about this subject, we've explained what are the difference between synthetic and natural turf here.

-Lately, we've also delivered a new Playbooks aiming to help you understand and minimise microplastics displacement for all synthetic turf designs.
-It's available for free download here.
-You can even request a hard copy at no extra charge :)
+We've also put together a Playbooks aiming to help you understand and minimise microplastics displacement for all synthetic turf designs.
+Click on the banner below to download!

 If you would like to discuss this topic more in details, feel free to contact us!